NETWAYS/check_bareos/README.md

 Various flags can be set with environment variables, refer to the help to see which flags.

+The plugin supports threshold and ranges for various flags.

 ## Job

 Check the status of Bareos Jobs.